-Money makes the world go round in GTA 5 is at the centre of the universe, even more so than ever with the GTA 5 stock market, not-at-all-childishly named BAWSAQ and LCN.
+Money in GTA 5 is at the centre of the universe, even more so than ever with the GTA 5 stock market, which are very maturely named the BAWSAQ and LCN in-game.

-Here on this page we'll be detailing exactly how to make money fast in GTA 5 story mode by using Lester's stock market assassiantion missions in particular, so you can make Trevor, Michael and Franklin's lives (and more importantly your story playthrough) a little easier, and probably a lot more fun.
+Here on this page you'll find all the key details on how to make money fast in GTA 5 story mode by using Lester's stock market assassiantion missions in particular, so you can make Trevor, Michael and Franklin's lives (and more importantly your story playthrough) a little easier, and probably a lot more fun.

 On this page: